-The treatment format used at Evergreen Psychotherapy Center for traumatized children, families, adults and couples is Intensive Outpatient Psychotherapy, or IOP.
+An effective treatment format used at Evergreen Psychotherapy Center for traumatized children, families, adults and couples is our Intensive Outpatient Psychotherapy, or IOP.

-The intensive, outpatient program involves 30 hours of therapy for 10 days; 3 hours per day for 2 weeks, with a break on the weekend.
+This intensive, out-patient program involves 30 hours of therapy for 10 days; three hours per day for two weeks, with a break on the weekend.

-Terry Levy co-developed this treatment modality to provide help for children and families needing specialized services unavailable where they live.
-For more than 20 years, families and couples have traveled to Evergreen from every region of the United States and from other countries to receive therapy for attachment-related trauma.
+Psychologist and Evergreen Psychotherapy co-founder Terry Levy co-developed this treatment modality to provide help for children and families needing specialized services unavailable where they live.
+For more than 20 years, families and couples have traveled to Evergreen from every state and several countries to receive therapy for attachment-related trauma.

 The people who commonly seek treatment through the Intensive Outpatient Psychotherapy (IOP) programs at Evergreen Psychotherapy Center:

-Children and families Many families seeking treatment are adoptive families that include children with histories of maltreatment and interpersonal trauma from foster care in the United States or foreign orphanages.
-However, families only with biological children also participate in the IOP.
-Interpersonal trauma and a breakdown in family functioning occur due to many factors, including medical problems of children and/or parents, postpartum depression, parental mental illness and/or substance abuse, abuse and neglect, absence due to military deployment or incarceration.
+Children and families Many families seeking treatment are adoptive families that include children with histories of maltreatment and interpersonal trauma from foster care in the United States or orphanages in other countries.
+However, families with only biological children also participate in the IOP.
+Interpersonal trauma and a breakdown in family functioning happen for many reasons, such as medical problems of children and/or parents, postpartum depression, parental mental illness and/or substance abuse, abuse and neglect, absence due to military deployment or incarceration.
 Attachment problems, PTSD, depression and acting-out behaviors are common in family members.